by Chris Chaos

 (This is an older article from 2014)

-As many of you know I am producing a documentary on New Jersey's most legendary resident, the Jersey Devil.
+As many of you know we are producing a documentary on New Jersey's most legendary resident, the Jersey Devil.
 Here is some basic information to hold you over until the documentary is released.
-(The video has since been released and is available on Amazon)

 The Jersey Devil originally referred to as The Leeds Devil, a cryptid that is believed to inhabit the Pinelands in New Jersey, has been haunting the surrounding areas since about 1735.
 Over these years, the creature has been reportedly witnesses by more than 2,000 individuals.

 The Jersey Devil has terrorized and amused N.J. towns throughout this time and has even caused schools to close and people to fear venturing outside their own homes.
 Is good ole' J.D. a creation of Piney folklore, a left over dinosaur, an undiscovered species, a hybrid, a ghost or The 13th Child?